LeafyOtter/advent_of_code_2021/README.md

 A few of the functions i will allow myself are write(), read(), malloc(), free(), open(), close(), etc.
 Of course I will modify this list depending of the question.

+---

-## Logs of the event
+### Logs of the event

 Day 1 : Rolled a 1.
 Language is Java.
 Was not that bad honestly.
+Day 2 : Rolled a 20.
+Language is C. That's pretty sweet.

+---

-## Language version and Softwares used
+### Language version and Softwares used

 - Version of Java : openjdk 17.0.1 2021-10-19